symbolicdata/symbolicdata.github.io/Main_Page.markdown

 -   [Events](Events "wikilink")
 -   [GettingStarted](GettingStarted "wikilink")
 -   More about the [history](History "wikilink") of the Symbolic Data Project.
+-   How to set up your [local Sparql endpoint](LocalSparqlEndpoint "wikilink") on a server running debian and apache
 -   [Project Organization](Organisation "wikilink")
 -   [Overview](Overview "wikilink")
 -   [Subprojects](Projects "wikilink") within SymbolicData